-The secrets of Diagonal Norte, the avenue nominated as a Cultural Heritage of Humanity
+The secrets of Diagonal Norte, the avenue postulated as World Cultural Heritage

-An avenue full of details that tell a lot about our history.
+An avenue full of details that tells a lot about our story.